KostuaD/pwm_fan_pax_norte/README.md

 If the external humidity is greater than 70%, then the automatic mode is disabled and the Duty mode is enabled.

+Record this sensor using the number.set_value action in Home Assistant to the sensor.{device_name}_current_humidity.

 ![Main board](https://github.com/KostuaD/pwm_fan_pax_norte/blob/main/PAX_NORTE.png#:~:text=PAX_NORTE.png)